-Named one of CBC’s Top 30 Canadian Classical Musicians under 30, Samuel Chan debuts with Pacific Opera Victoria in April 2020 as Le Dancaïre (El Dancairo) in Carmen.
+Named one of CBC’s Top 30 Canadian Classical Musicians under 30, Samuel Chan debuts with Pacific Opera Victoria as Le Dancaïre (El Dancairo) in a future production of Carmen .

 A native of Calgary, Samuel is an alumnus of the Canadian Opera Company’s young artist program, the COC Ensemble Studio.
 Chan recently debuted with the Saskatoon Opera as Dr. Falke in Die Fledermaus.
 His 2019/20 season includes Figaro’s Wedding with Against the Grain Theatre, Messiah for Kitchener Waterloo’s Grand Philharmonic Choir, and the cover for Figaro in Il barbiere de Siviglia for the COC.

 Highlights of the 2018/19 season included the opening night gala of the Elora Festival and a gala concert in Torreon, Mexico.
 For the COC he performed the Captain in Eugene Onegin; the Sychophantic Senator in the world première of Rufus Wainwright’s Hadrian; Dandini (Tiny Dan) in the Ensemble Studio’s family production of La Cenerentola; the lead role of Daddy in the first workshop of Ana Sokolovic’s The Old Fools; the Sergeant in La bohème; and Marcello in the Ensemble Studio’s performance of La bohème.